Lucox-Beta/Lucox-Beta/README.md

 - 👋 Hi, I’m @Lucox-Beta
 - 👀 I’m interested in helping you on WhatsApp
 - 🌱 I’m currently learning how I can support you on WhatsApp
-- 💞️ I’m looking to collaborate with anyone
+- 💞️ I’m looking to collaborate with nobody
 - 📫 How to reach me wa.me/+4917771085537

 <!---